KDMG/RulesRepair/README.md

 ## Reproducing the Experiments

 To reproduce the experiments according to our experimental setup, first launch the repair algorithm for each dataset, then run the quantitative and qualitative evaluation.
+For each command, replace `<dataset>` with the desired dataset name, e.g., `sepsis`.
+The available datasets are listed in the [datasets](https://github.com/KDMG/RulesRepair/tree/main/datasets) folder.

 The experimental results and the evaluations reported in our paper are available in the [experiments](https://github.com/KDMG/RulesRepair/tree/main/experiments) [evaluation](https://github.com/KDMG/RulesRepair/tree/main/evaluation) and folders.